-Like everything in life, you get what you pay for and if you want to surf the web without any concerns for you privacy, we highly recommend you spend a few bucks on getting the best VPN for your Mac.
+Like everything in life, you get what you pay for and if you want to surf the web without any concerns for you privacy, we highly recommend you spend a few bucks on getting the best VPN for your Mac or Macbook.

 The paid versions typically offer monthly subscriptions that cost less than $5, making this an effective and relatively cheap added layer of security for you and your Apple devices.